ICanBoogie/CLDR/README.md

 The __CLDR__ package provides means to internationalize your application by leveraging the data and conventions defined by the [Unicode Common Locale Data Repository](http://cldr.unicode.org/) (CLDR).
-It provides many useful locale information and data (such as locale names for territories, languages, days…) as well as formatters for numbers, currencies, dates and times, units, sequences, lists…
+It offers many helpful locale information and data (such as locale names for territories, languages, days…) as well as formatters for numbers, currencies, dates and times, units, sequences, lists…